Madwoman (book): Themes

 Mythology, womanhood, Rastafarian life, and memory are significant themes throughout the text.
-In the poem "Madwoman as Rasta Medusa," McCallum fuses her own struggles with racial identity with mythology, while also commenting on the many histories of female rape victims being vilified.
+In the poem "Madwoman as Rasta Medusa", McCallum fuses her own struggles with racial identity with mythology, while also commenting on the many histories of female rape victims being vilified.
 The conceptualization of memory likewise is a common theme used by McCallum throughout her work.
 She explores memory in various ways: the personal, memories relation with emotions, its relation with identity, and collective memory.

 McCallum's poem "Madwoman as Rasta Medusa" was inspired by the mythological story of Medusa being raped by Poseidon in Athena's temple.

 Use of Patwa

 McCallum writes in both normalized English and Jamaican Patwa.
 She has used Patwa in her previous works and often uses the style when writing dramatic monologues.
-McCallum, who was born in Kingston and grew up in Jamaica (but moved to the US at age nine), only heard the language spoken in her youth; she never read it.
+McCallum, who was born in Kingston and grew up in Jamaica (but moved to the US at the age of nine), only heard the language spoken in her youth; she never read it.
 After being exposed to other Caribbean writers' use of Creole, McCallum decided to incorporate Patwa into her own style.